Arskan17/Converters/Image-Resizer/image-resizer.md

 ## OR

-Run the program in `Insert IDE here`.
+Run the program in `"Insert IDE here"`.